CameronAllan16/vue-python-webapp/README.md

 run
 `python3 app.py`
-to initialize the development server
+to initialize the development backend server

 ## navigate to a browser and open development server